aliyanamu/DAT-Deployment-Docs/Nespay Deployment/server-setup.md

 Configure firewall to allow required services while blocking unnecessary access.

 **Firewall Configuration Tips:**
-- Open only necessary ports (HTTP/HTTPS, PostgreSQL, Redis, RabbitMQ)
+- Open only necessary ports (HTTP/HTTPS, PostgreSQL, Redis)
-- Restrict PostgreSQL, Redis, and RabbitMQ to localhost or specific IPs
+- Restrict PostgreSQL, and Redis to localhost or specific IPs
 - Use firewalld for AlmaLinux 9
 - Consider SSH port changes and fail2ban for SSH protection
 - Enable SELinux in enforcing mode with proper policies